-Erika Scherschel (she/her) Member at Large Erika’s artistic passions lie in burlesque, poetry and charcoal drawing.
+Erika Scherschel (they/them) Member at Large Erika’s artistic passions lie in burlesque, poetry and charcoal drawing.
 Her desire is to develop and facilitate a sacred, safe space for the Victoria Sex Worker community.
 She plans to foster this through her current training as a future Somatic Sex Educator and Therapist.
 She believes that by uniting the community through art it will strengthen not only the community but the city itself.
 Erika is delighted and honoured to bring to THAC her joy for leadership, creative expression, and intentional space-holding.

 Shayli Robinson (she/they) Member at Large Shayli is a burlesque performer and event producer with a decade's worth of experience working in advocacy and the non-profit sector, and a long history in activist communities.
 She is honoured to share her deep love of community-building as well as her lived and professional experience to THAC to support their goal in creating safe, protective, and creative spaces.

 Are you a former or current sex worker interested in joining us for our free community art night or other private community events?
 Email Jessa at email@example.com to be added to our mailing list!